INTRODUCTION

 BEST FOOD SOURCES OF OMEGA-3S FOR BRAIN HEALTH

-A diet rich in omega-3s can support mental wellbeing and cognitive function.
+A diet rich in omega-3 fatty acids can support mental wellbeing and cognitive function.
 Some of the best sources include:

 - Fatty Fish: Salmon, mackerel and sardines are excellent sources of DHA and EPA.

-- Walnuts And Hemp Seeds: Contains essential fats that support brain function.
+- Walnuts and Hemp Seeds: Contain essential fats that support brain function.

-To improve mental disorders with omega-3-rich food, incorporating these foods into daily meals can naturally improve mental and emotional wellbeing.
+To improve mental disorders with omega-3-rich food, incorporating these foods into daily meals can naturally enhance mental and emotional wellbeing.

 OMEGA-3 SUPPLEMENTS FOR MENTAL HEALTH SUPPORT